 Heart Failure and Your Heartbeat

-Your doctor listens to your heart with the aid of a stethoscope.
-The opening and closing of your valves make a "lub dub" sound known as the heart sounds.
-The doctor can evaluate your heart and valve function and hear your heart's rate and rhythm by listening to your heart sounds.
+Your doctor listens to your heart with a stethoscope.
+The opening and closing of your valves make a "lub dub" sound known as heart sounds.
+The doctor can evaluate your heart and its valves and hear your heart's rate and rhythm by listening to your heart sounds.

 Heart Failure and Blood Pressure

-- Diastolic.
-Pressure in the arteries when the heart is relaxed, between heartbeats (the lower number).
+Diastolic is the pressure in the arteries when the heart relaxes between heartbeats (the lower number).

 Normal blood pressure for an adult, relaxed at rest, is 100-120 over 80.
 The 100-120 is the systolic pressure; the diastolic pressure is 80.
 Blood pressure readings are written like fractions.
 For example, 120/80.

 Blood pressure may go up or down depending on your:

 One high reading doesn’t mean you have high blood pressure.
 You have to measure your blood pressure at different times while resting to find out your typical value.